astral-sh/ruff/README.md

 | D417 | document-all-arguments | Missing argument description in the docstring: `{name}` |  |
 | D418 | skip-docstring | Function decorated with `@overload` shouldn't contain a docstring |  |
 | D419 | non-empty | Docstring is empty |  |

+The following rules have been disabled by default:

+* D203 (one-blank-line-before-class): Conflicts with PEP 257.
+* D212 (multi-line-summary-first-line): Not part of PEP 257 and conflicts with D213.
+* D213 (multi-line-summary-second-line): Not part of PEP 257 and conflicts with D212.

 ### pyupgrade (UP)